 The cause of pityriasis rosea is unknown, although numerous causes have been proposed.

 It has long been suspected that it may have a viral etiology because a viral-like prodrome often occurs prior to the onset of the rash.
-Human herpesviruses 6 and 7 have been proposed as causes, but studies have failed to demonstrate conclusive supportive evidence.1-5 Acyclovir has been successfully used to treat ...
+Human herpesviruses 6 and 7 have been proposed as causes, but studies have failed to demonstrate conclusive supportive evidence.1-5 Acyclovir has been successfully used to treat PR based on the premise that ...